coon42/FlyFi-/README.md

 Compiling Notes
 ---------------
 RtMidi has a weird API, but it was the only one I found so far which supports Windows, Linux and Mac.
 It needs a compiler flag before it works correctly.
-Depending on which OS you are working use one of the following flags:
+Depending on which OS you are working on you should use one of the following flags:

   - Windows: __WINDOWS_MM__
   - Linux: __UNIX_JACK__ or __LINUX_ALSA__